Streetlights, Signs & Striping

 Signing

-The Transportation Department fabricates, installs, repairs and maintains the traffic control and street name signs in Mesa.
-There are nearly 60,000 of these signs located throughout the City.
+We create, install, repair and maintain the traffic control and street name signs in Mesa.
+There are nearly 60,000 of these signs located throughout Mesa.
 The destruction or theft of traffic signs is a tremendous safety hazard.
 Some signs are essential for public safety and are handled as emergencies and replaced within 24 hours.
 These would include Stop, Yield, Do-Not-Enter, One Way, Detour, many Warning signs and School signs.

 Striping

-The Transportation Department is responsible for installing and maintaining traffic pavement markings in the City of Mesa.
+We are responsible for installing and maintaining traffic pavement markings in Mesa.
 An example is the yellow lines that separate traffic that flows in opposite directions.
-The City paints more than 1,700 miles of lines per year along with crosswalks, stop bars, symbols and curbs.
+We paint more than 1,700 miles of lines per year along with crosswalks, stop bars, symbols and curbs.